aleh/AAL-EC11/README.md

+This has been moved to a larger toolkit at https://github.com/aleh/a21

+---

 # EC-11 Rotary Encoder Helper Library

 This is a little library that helps to work with EC-11 style of rotary encoders on Arduino.
 The dependancy on Arduino functions is very small, so it can be easily ported to other platforms.
 See `ec11.hpp` for the docs and `examples` folder for a little demo.